FarhanAliRaza/building-efficient-api/readme.md

-# API framework serialization performance

-> This is a fork of https://github.com/oscarychen/building-efficient-api which adds additional Django API frameworks for comparison.
+# Django API frameworks

 ## Introduction

-This project is to compare the performance of serialization between different API frameworks.
+This compares the performance of serving a basic JSON response using different API libraries and approaches with the Django web framework.

 ### Frameworks